-Mindfulness-Based Psychotherapy in Greenwich, Darien, Westport, Westchester, and Surrounding Areas in Connecticut and New York
+Mindfulness-Based Therapy in Greenwich, Darien, Westport, Westchester, and Surrounding Areas in Connecticut and New York.

 Mindfulness-based therapy involves cultivating: (1) awareness and (2) acceptance.
 We will work together to become more fully aware of what is going on in the present moment - our thoughts, emotions, experiences.
 This increased awareness will help to replace automatic and habitual responses that may not be serving you.

 We will also work to be aware in a certain way – with acceptance.
 We will work with you to stop attempting to control your internal experiences, and instead meet them without judgment.